Baile-y/3820ICT_Colour/README.md

 <h3>Installation & Running</h3>

+This is a video demonstration of how to get the program running: https://youtu.be/m3dip8M3PeE

 Firstly, create a folder where you want to setup the application and environments.

 Using VS Code (Visual Studio Code), open the terminal within and enter the following command: